casper-network/docs/source/docs/casper/developers/cli/transfers/verify-transfer.md

 -   `id` - Optional JSON-RPC identifier applied to the request and returned in the response.
 If not provided, a random integer will be assigned
 -   `node-address` - An IP address of a node on the network
 -   `state-root-hash` - Hex-encoded hash of the state root
 -   `key` - The base key for the query.
-This must be a properly formatted transfer address; "transfer-"
+This must be a properly formatted transfer address.

 <details>
 <summary>Explore the JSON-RPC request and response generated.</summary>